wjo277/ifs-cloud-core-mcp-server/WEB_UI_README.md

 **No search results found:**

-- Ensure index is built: `uv run python -m src.ifs_cloud_mcp_server.launcher index build --directory /path/to/project`
+- Ensure index is built: `uv run python -m src.ifs_cloud_mcp_server.main index --directory /path/to/project`
-- Check index stats: `uv run python -m src.ifs_cloud_mcp_server.launcher index stats`
+- Check if the index directory exists and contains files

 **Port already in use:**

-- Use a different port: `--port 8080`
+- The web UI automatically finds an available port in the 5700-5799 range
-- Or stop the conflicting service
+- Check the startup message for the actual port being used

 **Slow search performance:**